christiangerbig/christiangerbig/README.md

 My motto: "Learning things, improving (them) and reach the goals".

 I’m looking to collaborate on front end (with React or Vue) or full stack (MERN or MEVN) projects.
-Currently I'm improving my JavaScript skills regarding clean code and code quality.
+Currently I'm improving my JavaScript skills regarding clean code and code quality and learned to use tje Redux Toolkit in React.

 When I'm not developing, I do some coding for retro-projects, listen to music and explore the deep worlds of music on YouTube to discover new songs and bands or read books about Contemporary History.

 I already worked on these projects:

 - Creative Gallery
-  This app was created with React/NodeJs
+  This app was created with React/Redux Toolkit/NodeJs
   - [Client Side](https://github.com/christiangerbig/creative-gallery-client)
   - [Server Side](https://github.com/christiangerbig/creative-gallery-server)
 - JungleSwap